 - Citrus Burst – ramp up the fruity flavour by adding some citrus zest.
 When it comes to flavouring lemon; lime; or orange zest can transform a simple cookie.

-- Line the baking tray with a silicone baking sheet or baking parchment as this will stop the cookies stick to the tray.
+- Line the baking tray with a silicone baking sheet or baking parchment as this will stop the cookies sticking to the tray.

-- For anyone with a nut allergy, simply leave out the hazelnuts and increase the chocolate chips to 200g.
+- For anyone with a nut allergy, simply leave out the hazelnuts and increase the chocolate chips to 200g if you wish.

 - Allergy advice: for comprehensive and detailed allergy advice go to Allergy UK.